top of page

 Requirements

-• Minimum five years’ experience in campaign and project management within the environmental or social-justice sector
+• Minimum five years’ experience in campaign and project management

 • An understanding of South Africa’s energy and climate-policy landscape and just-transition debates

-• Experience working with social movements, community-based organisations, and/or civilsociety networks
+• Experience working with social movements, community-based organisations, and/or civil-society networks

 • Demonstrated ability to manage budgets, partnerships, and donor reporting